gastonstat/strings-data/README.md

-# Data sets for book Handling Strings with R
+# Data sets for Handling Strings with R

 This repository contains files of data sets used in Gaston Sanchez's book __Handling Strings With R__